 Fees: Please see the fees page (Link here)

 Payment: Fees must be paid in full, monthly in advance within 7 days of receipt of the invoice.
 Please do remember that you are purchasing a place at the nursery, and not merely paying for the sessions that your child attends.
 Should your child be absent, full fees will be charged.
-We charge £3.00 per hour if at any time you are more than 10 minutes late collecting your child.
-No fees are payable during nursery holidays.
+We operate a late fee should you be late collecting your child, for more information on this please see the fee page.
 One month’s notice is required in writing to terminate a nursery place.

 If a cheque fails to clear, a charge of £10.00 will be made to cover bank charges.

-Illness: If your child has a rash, sore throat, raised temperature or diarrhoea, please do not bring them to nursery, but keep them at home until they are recovered.
+Illness: If your child has a rash, sore throat, raised temperature, sickness or diarrhea, please do not bring them to nursery, but keep them at home until they are recovered.
 Should your child become ill at nursery, we will contact you.
-In an emergency, our local G.P. will be called out and if necessary, your child will be taken to hospital.
+In an emergency, if necessary, your child will be taken to hospital.
 The nursery has adopted the Health Authority guidelines on exclusions for infectious illnesses, e.g., chicken pox.
-Please ask staff for details.

 Valuables: Please do not bring jewellery, money or other valuables to nursery.
 We do understand that your child may wish to bring toys to nursery, but these can get lost or damaged.
 Unless a specific toy is a comforter, which cannot be left at home, please do not bring toys to nursery.
 Every effort is made to ensure the safety of your child’s belongings, however the nursery cannot be held responsible for any losses.

 Medicines Prescription medicines or other aids should be labelled, together with instructions and handed to nursery staff, who will record these in a medicine book.
 Staff can give only prescription medicines and we are unable to administer any medication within the first 24 hours of it being allocated to the child.
 Therefore we ask you keep your child at home during the first 24 hours of taking the medication to ensure no allergic reactions take place.